 An innovative, way of supporting local business and getting some significant deals on virtually everything out in the open is a daily deal.
 Companies like Groupon and Living Social are sending out emails to consumers who sign up to get discounts on everything from spa days to pizza, from movie tickets to beach vacations.
 These options provide "Now" deals that end within the same day, whereas featured deals give buyers a few days to make their purchase.

 Social media has had a serious impact on customer service.
 Both positive and negative sides to this must be considered when launching a social media campaign.
 Customers who post a complaint on social media that winds up unanswered can hurt the credibility of a business.
 The good news is that positive feedback can spread just as quickly.

 Some companies, however, are not so savvy about responding to customer needs via social media.
 Brandwatch analyzed 40 leading companies' online presence and found that some popular brands didn't fare so well in their social media responses.
 Retail company John Lewis got top marks for quick answers via Twitter and Facebook to complaints.
 Companies with a highly integrated social media presence are continuing to grow a real following as they evolve with how consumers connect.

 Are you wondering how humanizing a business helps with marketing?
 Stop and think about how people do business.
 Many companies still operate on a "face-to-face" basis.
 While there is little doubt that the Internet has depersonalized some interaction, social media may help encourage more one-on-one conversations.

-Whether your company decides to engage your customers and potential customers via the well-known social sites like Facebook or Twitter or you elect for electronic newsletters delivered by mass email, the chances are that you will find that your overall online marketing campaign will be stronger for these efforts.
+Whether your company decides to engage your customers and potential customers via Facebook or Twitter or you elect for electronic newsletters delivered by mass email.
+The chances are that you will find that your overall online marketing campaign will be stronger for these efforts.
 Which approaches has your company taken towards more social media interaction?